Miss France 2023

-Miss France 2023 was the 93rd edition of the Miss France pageant.
-The competition was held on 17 December 2022 at M.A.CH 36 in Châteauroux, Centre-Val de Loire.
+Miss France 2023 was the 93rd edition of the Miss France pageant, held at the M.A.CH 36 in Châteauroux, Centre-Val de Loire, France, on 17 December 2022.

 Diane Leyre of Île-de-France crowned Indira Ampiot of Guadeloupe as her successor at the end of the event.

-The 2023 edition marked the first year that Cindy Fabre had overseen Miss France as its national director, taking over from Sylvie Tellier, whom had served in the position since 2007.
+The 2023 edition marked the first year that Cindy Fabre had overseen Miss France as its national director, taking over from Sylvie Tellier, who had served in the position since 2007.

 Background

 Location

 In May 2022, it was announced that Miss France 2023 was scheduled to be held at M.A.CH 36 in Châteauroux, Centre-Val de Loire in December 2022.
 This marked the second time the city hosted the competition, following Miss France 2018.
 The date of the competition was tentatively set to 17 December 2022, although there was a possibility of it being changed due to the 2022 FIFA World Cup.

 Also in May 2022, it was announced that the annual overseas trip for the delegates would be to Guadeloupe.
 Guadeloupe was originally planned to be the location of the overseas trip for Miss France 2021, until the onset of the COVID-19 pandemic.
 The delegates visited Guadeloupe for a variety of events, before arriving in Châteauroux to begin rehearsals.